dividedby-0/in-demand-skills-tracker-frontend/README.md

 - Built with **Angular** and styled using **Angular Material**
 - Authenticates to backend using JWT
 - Route guards to prevent address tampering
-- Allows users to view, add, update, and manage skills and locations
+- Allows users to view, add, update, and manage skills and locations/companies
 - Supports upvoting skills to reflect their demand
 - Features data visualizations with **D3.js** for clear insight into trends
 - Hosted on **Netlify**